Marriage creates a lot of legal rights and responsibilities. For example, as a married person, you have a right to:

 - make medical and other kinds of decisions for your spouse if he or she can’t do it for himself or herself;

 You also have responsibilities to your spouse and to any child born during the marriage.
 All money you earn or property you buy during the marriage belongs to both you and your spouse.
 This is called marital property.
 Marital property does not include property that you owned before the marriage, or that you inherit or receive as a gift during your marriage.
 This is called separate property.
 But separate property can become marital property, if you and your spouse mix it together and treat it like marital property.

 If you have a child with your spouse, both of you are responsible for the child’s basic needs – food, shelter, clothing, medical care and education.

 Alaska law allows marriage between one man and one woman or between to individuals of the same gender.
 To get married in Alaska, you must be 18 or older or on active duty in the United States Armed Forces.
-However, you can get married at 16 or 17 if your parent or guardian says it is ok.
-In very unusual circumstances, a court may allow a 14 or 15 year old to get married.
+However, you can get married at 16 or 17 with court approval.

 You cannot marry if you are already married.
 You also cannot marry someone who is closely related to you by blood.
 You must consent to be married.